BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/reactive-local-state_lifetime-global-singleton-service__michael-hladky.png "Lifetime Global Singleton Service")

-If we compare this to the lifetime of other building blocks of angular we can see their lifetime is way more dynamic.
+If we compare this to the lifetime of other building blocks of Angular we can see their lifetime is way more dynamic.
 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/reactive-local-state_lifetime-angular-building-blocks__michael-hladky.png "Lifetime Angular Building Blocks")

-State in this building blocks is tied to the lifetime of their owners or hosts.
-And if shared only with children.
+State in this building blocks is tied to the lifetime of their owners, their hosts and if shared this state is shared then only with children.

 The best example of a dynamic lifetime is data that gets rendered over the `async` pipe.
 ![](https://github.com/BioPhoton/blog-crafting-reactive-ephemeral-state-in-angular-and-rxjs/raw/master/images/reactive-local-state_lifetime-async-pipe__michael-hladky.png "Lifetime async Pipe")

-The lifetime depends on the evaluation of the template expression, a potential `*ngIf` that wraps the expression or many other things.
+The lifetime depends on the evaluation of the template expression, a potential `*ngIf` that wraps the expression or e.g a directive.

 For our second rule of thumb we detected for the local state is:

-> The lifetime is dynamic i.e. bound to the lifetime of a component or an async pipe
+> The lifetime is dynamic e.g. bound to the lifetime of a component or an async pipe

 ### Global vs Local Processed Sources